Skip to main content

 Optometry Residency

 We see you here, learning and growing through your focus on patient care.
-Our one-year residency programs in Optometry with Ocular Disease Focus and Optometry in Ocular Disease with an emphasis on Neuro-Optometric Rehabilitation deliver exceptional education and hands-on training using cutting-edge technology.
+Our one-year (52-week) residency programs in Optometry with Ocular Disease Focus and Optometry in Ocular Disease with an emphasis on Neuro-Optometric Rehabilitation deliver exceptional education and hands-on training using cutting-edge technology.
 Let’s see what we can do for patients together.

 How to apply